juanserra/ethanol/README.md

     ),
 ```

-You then want to run the ethanol.sql file to create the needed database tables.
+You then want to run the the migrations to create the needed database tables.
-There will eventually be a migration for this.

 If you wish to use email activation on accounts then you must also ensure the
 email package is set up correctly.